-- 1. Planning for a complete community, as a central theme to this Plan, is focused on the achievement of a well-designed, compact, vibrant city that provides convenient access to: - i) an appropriate mix of employment opportunities; - ii) a range of housing options; - iii) local services and community infrastructure including affordable housing, schools, recreation and open space; and - iv) public transportation and options for safe, non-motorized travel. - 2.
-This Plan recognizes that components of land use planning influence human health, activity and social well-being.
-The policies of this Plan are collectively aimed at designing the built environment in a manner that will promote sustainable, healthy, active living. - ITEM 7: The purpose of 'ITEM 7' is to renumber section 2.4.3 to Section 3.2 and delete the footnote to this section.
+- 1. Planning for a complete community, as a central theme to this Plan, is focused on the achievement of a well-designed, compact, vibrant city that provides convenient access to: - i) an appropriate mix of employment opportunities; - ii) a range of housing options; - iii) local services and community infrastructure including affordable housing, schools, recreation and open space; and - iv) public transportation and options for safe, non-motorized travel. - This Plan recognizes that components of land use planning influence human health, activity and social well-being.
+The policies of this Plan are collectively aimed at designing the built environment in a manner that will promote sustainable, healthy, active living.